chain4travel/camino-docs/docs/camino-messenger/introduction.md

 See above details in Message Type Standard for more generic details or at the introduction of each Message Type, where we go into more detail of this specific message.

-- **ping**: A simple utility message type, essential for health checks and service availability confirmations.
+- **ping**: A simple utility Message Type, essential for health checks and service availability confirmations.
 - **partners**: discovery of all partners trading on the Camino Network
 - **network_fee**: Contains specifications related to network transaction fees.
-- **product_list**: List of products or services available from a provider
+- **product_list**: List of products or services available from a supplier
-- **product_details**: Description of products or services available from a provider
+- **product_details**: Description of products or services available from a supplier
-- **accommodation**: Defines the message type for Accommodations like hotels and holiday homes.
+- **accommodation**: Defines the Message Type for Accommodations like hotels and holiday homes.
-- **transport**: Defines the message type for Flights, Rail and Transfer.
+- **transport**: Defines the Message Type for Flights, Rail and Transfer.
 - **activity**: for Tickets & Excursions
 - **cruise**: Cruise (not started)
 - **car_rental**: Rent a car, Rent a Camper